SevenShepherd/SevenShepherd.github.io/_posts/2023-09-22-ordo-salutis-amyraldian.markdown

 <a name="scholars" href="#contents" style="font-size:2.1em;">VI.
 Scholars & Theologians</a>

-These scholars hold to **moderate** forms of Calvinism that hold to unlimited atonement or multiple-intentions view of atonement.
+These scholars hold to **moderate** forms of Calvinism that hold to unlimited atonement or multiple-intentions view of atonement which is called hypothetical universalism.

 |||
 |:-:|:-:|